Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Our services include:

-Referrals to community agencies such as SCWorks and Military OneSource
+Referrals to community agencies such as South Carolina Department of Employment and Workforce (SCDEW) and Military OneSource.

-Visit the Fort Jackson Army Community Service website for more information.
+Visit the Fort Jackson Army Community Service for more information.

 For job hunting purposes, be sure to hand carry all employment records, documents, resumes, transcripts, certificates, licenses and personnel actions.